John Woods (Pennsylvania politician): History

 Woods studied law and gained admission to the bar in 1781.
 He also was a major in the militia and moved to Washington county the same year.
 In 1784, he joined the Westmoreland and Fayette County bars; He then joined the Allegheny County bar in 1788 and the Bedford bar in 1791.
 His career was considered successful at the time due to ties to other prominent families in the area.
 His sister Jane married David Espy and his sister Anne married prominent James Ross, a Pittsburgh attorney.
 While working David Espy, the collaborative work of the two was described as a powerful influence in Western Pennsylvania at the time.
-With Hugh Brackentidge and Alexander Addison, Woods was controlled legal system in Pittsburgh from 1788 until the mid-1790s.
+With Hugh Brackentidge and Alexander Addison, Woods controlled the legal system in Pittsburgh from 1788 until the mid-1790s.
 Woods was the attorney representing Pressley Neville who had lost his home during the Whiskey Rebellion.
-He was lottery manager helping to found the Pittsburgh Academy in 1796.
-His political career included serving as a presidential elector and caucus nominee for Congress in 1798.
+He was the lottery manager helping to found the Pittsburgh Academy in 1796.
+His earlier political career included serving as a presidential elector, and he was a five-time candidate for Congress prior to his successful election in 1814: in 1791, 1794, 1796, 1798, and 1812.

 He was elected as a Federalist to the Fourteenth Congress, taking office on March 4, 1815.
 The term was set to run until March 3, 1817, but Woods never appeared in Congress due to poor health.
 Woods was on his way back from South Carolina to recuperate when he died at the age of 55, only two years into his term.